-This itinerary is ideal for those studying biology, physics, chemistry, geography, geology, environmental science and photography.
-It covers a number of sites which offer a cross-curricular focus whilst witnessing some of Iceland’s most magnificent natural features.
+This itinerary is ideal for those studying biology, chemistry and physics as well as geography, geology, environmental science and photography.
+It covers a number of sites which offer a scientific focus whilst witnessing some of Iceland’s most magnificent natural features, and includes the opportunity to undertake fieldwork in Hveragerdi, for all departures from October 2016 onwards.
+More detailed information will be available in Spring 2016.

 Our Science Explorer itinerary provides ample opportunity for study of the following topics:-